revathskumar/blog.revathskumar.com/_drafts/2015-06-23-php-deploy-yii-app-using-capistrano.md

 layout: post
 title: "PHP : Deploy Yii app using capistrano"
 excerpt: "PHP : Deploy Yii app using capistrano"
-date: 2015-05-15 00:00:00 IST
+date: 2015-06-23 00:00:00 IST
-updated: 2015-05-15 00:00:00 IST
+updated: 2015-06-23 00:00:00 IST
 categories: php
 tags: php, yii, capistrano
 ---

-In my last blog post I setup my server for capistrano deployment.
-In this post I will setup my Yii project for capistano deployment.
+In my last blog post we [setup server for capistrano deployment](/2015/06/setup-server-for-capistrano-deployment.html).
+In this, we will setup the Yii project for capistano deployment.

 ## Setting up Yii project for cap deployment